OHIO-ECT/ECT-Git-Tutorial-1/GitHub-Auth.md

 > SSH
 ```

-6. Press Y to enter a new key.

-(Is this needed?
-Use N to not generate a key or selecting a key if one is presented are also options, but requires the user to understand the consequences of advanced key management.)
+6. You will be prompted (as shown below) for a new SSH key.
+You should do this.
+Is this needed?
+Use N to not generate a key or selecting a key if one is presented are also options, but requires the user to understand the consequences of advanced key management.

 ```
 ?
 Generate a new SSH key to add to your GitHub account?
 (Y/n) Y